riotrogerriot/CSTAR_Supercell_Appalachians_Modeling/README.md

 Preliminary results are already published in my Master's Thesis which is available via Proquest (Riggin 2022) or upon request.

-The publication (i.e., Riggin IV et al. In Review) has been submitted to Monthly Weather Review.
-The repository will be updated with appropriate links and references once the peer-review process is complete.
+The publication (i.e., Riggin IV et al. In Review) has been submitted to Monthly Weather Review for an initial review.
+The repository will be updated with appropriate links and references as the peer-review proceeds.
 A non-peer-reviewed draft is currently available upon request.

 # Folder 1): BSS_cm1r20.3_and_CI_Delay_SRC_Files